Museum of Old Herzegovina

-Museum of Old Herzegovina is a museum in Foča, Republika Srpska, Bosnia and Herzegovina.
+The Museum of Old Herzegovina is a museum in Foča, Republika Srpska, Bosnia and Herzegovina.

 History

-Museum was founded in 1956.
+The museum was founded in 1956.
 It is located in a building of the former Hotel "Gerstl" which was built in 1906, and torn down during the World War II.
 At the same place Hotel "Vucevo" was built again, and later adapted for museological activity.
-Museum has a rich museum collection and four permanent exhibitions.
+The museum has a rich collection and four permanent exhibitions.

 Museum exhibitions

 The museum has a rich museum fund and has five permanent exhibitions.
 In the gallery of the museum exhibit is traveling exhibitions on various topics.

 Foča in the past

 Exhibit "Foča in the past" provides visitors to get to know the rich past of Foča municipality.
 Chronologically it covers the period from prehistoric times to the middle of XX century.
 Exhibition includes numerous items and photos which evoke different periods and prominent figures from Foča's past.
 Especially attractive exhibits for visitors are those from Ancient period such are weapon remains, tools and pottery as well as medieval spears, swords and maces, and from Ottoman period handcraft made and decorated weapons.
 Within this, exhibits numismatic collection can also be seen (old money, mandals, which includes different currencies that have been used in Foča's area.)